MrYsLab/python_banyan/docs/example9.md

 The ***publish_payload*** method is very similar to that for BanyanBase.

-**IMPORTANT NOTE3:** If the topic string is "BROADCAST" then the message is published to all Backplanes containing publisher ports as specified in the routing specification file.
+**IMPORTANT NOTE3:** If the topic string is "BROADCAST," then the message is published to all backplanes containing publisher ports as specified in the routing specification file.

 ```